Can Mold Cause Cancer? Facts About Mold, Health Risks, and Prevention

 Clean and Disinfect: Thoroughly clean and disinfect the area to eliminate any remaining mold spores.

-Proper ventilation in moisture-prone areas like bathrooms, kitchens, and basements is essential.
-Use exhaust fans and keep windows open when possible to improve airflow.
+Ventilation: Proper ventilation helps reduce moisture buildup in high-humidity areas like bathrooms, kitchens, basements, and laundry rooms.
+Use exhaust fans and open windows when possible to improve airflow and reduce the risk of mold.

 -